In a time when tech giants Apple and Samsung dominate the market, homegrown brand Creative Technology has arguably faded from its heyday.

 But it was the Sound Blaster, their sound card for consumer PCs that truly catapulted them into global fame.

 Launched in 1989, it has since sold over 400 million units.

-Recently, Sim sat down with Lianhe Zaobao for an interview, where he reflected on 35 years of Creative Technology, and his vision of things to come.
+As a throwback, below is an interview that Mr Sim did with Lianhe Zaobao in 2017, where he reflected on (then) 35 years of Creative Technology, and his vision of things to come.

 Creativity Is The Key To Survival

 When asked how he intends to bring the company forward in the coming years, Mr Sim states that, just like the company’s name, they have to “continue to be creative”.

 If you’re not creative, it’s the end of the road.